4WD MODIFICATIONS - ELECTRIC & LIGHTS

 The trick with light locations is to make sure the lights don’t stick out in front of the bull bar, or above it, where branches can smack them.

-The ultimate driving lights are xenon, gas-discharge HID types and LEDs, but at the current stage of development they’ll set you back $500-$2000 the pair.
-Light bars are increasingly becoming more popular and the price range is $350-$1500 for quality units.
+The ultimate driving lights came in the order: xenon, gas-discharge HID types and LEDs.
+LED light bars are increasingly becoming more popular and the price range is $350-$1500 for quality units.

 Many lights have foot mountings that are very difficult to adjust once they’re in place, so it’s important that you check adjustment access on your bumper or bull-bar, before buying a pair of spotties.